-The health benefits of Essiac tea are still being studied, and a number of clinical trials are currently underway.
-Given the power of the individual ingredients, there is reason to think the results of those formal efficacy trials will be quite positive.
+The health benefits of Essiac tea are still being studied, and a number of clinical trials are underway.
+Given the power of the individual ingredients, enthusiasts of the drink are hopeful for positive results.

-Essiac tea is thought to have important anti-inflammatory properties.
-Since so many of the ills that befall us are accompanied by inflammation, such a tea can be an effective treatment for a wide variety of conditions and all manner of illnesses and chronic conditions.
+- Anti-Inflammatory: Essiac tea is thought to have important anti-inflammatory properties.
+Since so many of the ills that befall us are accompanied by inflammation, such tea may be an effective treatment for a wide variety of conditions.

-Drinking Essiac tea on a regular basis is also a good way to detoxify the body.
-Every day, we are under assault from pesticides in the environment, impurities in our food and water and air pollution inside our own homes.
-The detoxifying properties of Essiac tea allow us to fight back, giving us a head start on the good health we all crave.
+- Detox: Every day, we are under assault from pesticides in the environment, impurities in our food and water, and air pollution inside our own homes.
+The detoxifying properties of Essiac tea may be beneficial in setting us up for our body to perform its natural detoxification process

-In addition, Essiac tea is thought to improve gastrointestinal health, however the scientific evidence is lacking.
+- Gastrointestinal Health: Essiac tea is often boasted as an agent to improve gastrointestinal health, however, the scientific evidence is lacking.

 What Tea is Best for Fighting Cancer?
 Is it Essiac Tea?

-There is reason to think the ingredients could be a natural cancer fighter.
-While clinical trials are still underway, there is reason to hope that Essiac tea could be the cure for a number of maladies, both modern and ancient.
-Most people interested in drinking Essiac tea are interested in its cancer-killing properties.
-But how much truth is there to the claims?
+There are many claims that the ingredients in Essiac tea are natural cancer fighters.
+While clinical trials show mixed results, many hope that Essiac tea could be the cure for a number of maladies, both modern and ancient.
+Most people interested in drinking Essiac tea are interested in its advertised cancer-fighting properties.
+Is there truth to these claims?

-In addition to these studies, some individual cancer patients are convinced that tea is responsible for curing their cancer.
+Despite limited definitive research, some individual cancer patients are convinced that tea is responsible for curing their cancer.
+As with many complementary treatments, countless individual stories are online boasting personal stories of successes and failures.
 In one case, a man with prostate cancer went into remission and attributed his cure to Essiac.

-However, all of these studies and stories need to be taken with a grain of salt.
-Some studies have conflicted with the above evidence and suggest that the tea is actually not effective when it comes to cancer.
-For instance, in 17 animal studies, the tea was found to have absolutely no effect on cancer cells.
-There have been several other similar animal studies that have indicated that Essiac tea may not only have any effect on cancer cells but can actually encourage the growth of breast cancer cells.
+It is important to note that many studies have conflicted with the positive evidence supporting the tea, which suggests that it is not as effective when to killing on preventing cancer as it is believed.
+For instance, in 17 animal studies found essiac tea to have absolutely no effect on cancer cells.
+Several other similar animal studies have indicated that Essiac tea may not only have any effect on cancer cells but can encourage the growth of breast cancer cells.

 Does Essiac Tea Kill Candida?

 Candida is a condition that results from yeast developing into a fungus.
-There is very little information about Essiac‘s effect on candida, however one Essiac company does claim that the rhubarb in essiac can help to prevent bacterial growth that leads to candida.
+There is very little information about Essiac‘s effect on candida.
+However, one Essiac company claims that the rhubarb in essiac helps prevent bacterial growth, leading to candida.

 Essiac Tea Side Effects

 Unfortunately, drinking essiac tea may result in some unpleasant side effects.
-These can include:
+These may include: